 You might be able to claim contribution-based (new-style) Jobseeker's Allowance if you've paid enough National Insurance contributions in recent specific tax years.
 It can be paid for up to six months, either in one period, or several shorter periods.
-Incomebased Jobseeker's Allowance is a means-tested benefit that is being phased out and replaced by Universal Credit.
-See 'Legacy benefits' below.
+Incomebased Jobseeker's Allowance is a meanstested benefit that is being phased out and replaced by Universal Credit.
+See 'Legacy benefits' on the next page.